• Skip to primary navigation

 Peanut sauce is drool worthy to even the pickiest of eaters.
 Its creamy, salty, and so incredibly delicious that its hard to stop eating once you’ve had that first bite.
 But, as with most of the best things in life, sadly not all peanut sauces are created equal.
 Some are too watery and others are just straight up bland.

-To me, a good peanut sauce has to be smooth, dippable, a bit sweet but not over the top, with the perfect level of salt, and balanced in every other way.
+To me, a good peanut sauce has to be smooth and dippable, and a bit sweet but not over the top.
+It needs the perfect level of salt, and balanced flavors in every other way.

 Behind the scenes, creating balance takes a bit of acidity (hello lime and vinegar), a hint of sweetness, and just the right amount of soy sauce to make it savory and add that umami punch that we all crave.
 This peanut sauce my friends, had earned it’s title of being “the best.”
 Its truly that good.

-Why should you make this peanut sauce recipe?
+Why this peanut sauce recipe is the best

 Where to even start?
 First, I’m quite picky about peanut sauce and have tested this recipe dozens of times over the years.
 I’ve tried other variations and keep coming back to this combo.